What is the East Bay Community Law Center?

 Advanced EBCLC Clinic (Law 295.5y): As a returning student, you may enroll for any number of credits in 4 hour increments/week and receive units (e.g., 4 hours/week = 1 unit, 8 hours = 2 units, etc.).
 The advanced clinic is graded credit/no credit.
 Flexibility: In consultation with you supervisor, and with the exceptions noted above, you choose your own office hours, consistent with your schedule and the demands of casework.

 How do I enroll in EBCLC?

-1) Complete and return the on-line application by the posted deadline.
+- Complete on-line application on the Berkeley Law website by the posted deadline.

 - Enroll in the class (Law 289).
 Preference is given to students who complete an application by the deadline AND enroll in Law 289 during Phase I of TeleBEARS.